RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

 =========================================================================DIV80==
 Config file contents and editing

+First, some nomenclature.
+The config file is made up of Sections, Keys, Values and Comments.
+The names in square brackets are Section Names that identify the start of a section.
+A Section contains Key = Value pairs.
+Names on the left of the = sign are Keys.
+Text on the right side of the = is the Value of the Key.
+Comment lines start with # and are only included to help the user read and understand the file.

 Before starting, you will want to confirm that a group exists in your database that will be the basis of the color operation.
 Make sure that you know the